venura/hexagonal-demo/README.md

 - sudo -u postgres psql
 - alter user hex_demo with encrypted password 'xxxxxx';
 - grant all privileges on database hexagonal_demo to hex_demo;
+- GRANT ALL PRIVILEGES ON TABLE verification TO hex_demo;
+- GRANT ALL PRIVILEGES ON TABLE app_user TO hex_demo;
+- GRANT ALL PRIVILEGES ON TABLE verification_id_seq TO hex_demo;

 Start application with command: cd registration/infra/application/